Connection Under UAC

 - Log on to a machine as Administrator.

-- In the list of active networks, click the necessary network and change its location to Private.
+- In the list of active networks, click the necessary network and click Properties.

 In some Windows OS versions, this location is called Home or Work.

-To do so, in the command prompt, type winrm quickconfig and press [Enter].
+- To configure Windows Remote Management, in the command prompt, type winrm quickconfig and press [Enter].